Veterans and Mesothelioma

 - Nausea and vomiting

-When tumors make it to the lining of the heart, otherwise known as the pericardial space, symptoms could be:
+When tumors make it to the lining of the sac around the heart (otherwise known as the pericardial cavity) symptoms may include:

 - Chest pain